 Ithaar Derweesh, MD, is a board-certified urologist who subspecializes in urologic tumors and malignancies.
 He leads the surgical arm of UC San Diego Health’s multidisciplinary program for management of kidney cancer.
 Dr. Derweesh has established one of the highest volume kidney cancer surgical programs in North America.
 He is one of the world’s leading experts for partial nephrectomy for large renal masses, use of minimally invasive surgery in setting of locally advanced disease, and the use of targeted medication to enable kidney preserving treatments in settings where such treatment was not possible.
 Read more.

-David McDermott, MD – Director of the Biologic Therapy and Cutaneous Oncology Programs, Hematology/Oncology, at Beth Israel Deaconess Medical Center.
-Dr. McDermott is also the leader of the Kidney Cancer Program, as well as a staff physician, at Beth Israel, and he serves as an Associate Professor of medicine at Harvard Medical School.
+David McDermott, MD is Director of the Biologic Therapy and Cutaneous Oncology Programs, Hematology/Oncology, at Beth Israel Deaconess Medical Center.
+Dr. McDermott is the leader of the Kidney Cancer Program as well as a staff physician at Beth Israel.
+He serves as an Associate Professor of medicine at Harvard Medical School.
 Read more.

-Martin Voss, MD – A board-certified medical oncologist dedicated to the care of patients with genitourinary malignancies, Dr. Voss’ clinical focus is the management of advanced cancers of the kidney and urinary tract.
-He works as part of a multidisciplinary team of Memorial Sloan Kettering surgeons, pathologists, radiation oncologists, and medical oncologists.
+Martin Voss, MD – is a board-certified medical oncologist dedicated to the care of patients with genitourinary malignancies at Memorial Sloan Kettering Cancer Center.
+Dr. Voss’ clinical focus is the management of advanced cancers of the kidney and urinary tract.
+He works as part of a multidisciplinary team of surgeons, pathologists, radiation oncologists, and medical oncologists.
 Read more.

 Please note: The material on this site is for informational purposes only and is not a substitute for professional medical advice, diagnosis or treatment for a specific medical condition.
 You should not use information on this website to diagnose or treat a health problem or disease and should consult with a qualified healthcare provider with any questions or concerns you may have regarding your condition.